kenny17a/node-express-mongoose-assignment/ReadMe.txt

-fourth step: the routes folder contain home.routes where path is been required controller containes the news.controllers where CRUD OPERATIONS ARE carried out .env is a private environment that stores all our information that will dont want to be made known middleware stores conditional parameters or statement, if executed or not go to the next
+fourth step: the routes folder contain home.routes where path is been required controller containes the news.controllers where CRUD OPERATIONS ARE carried out .env is a private environment that stores all our information that will dont want to be made known middleware stores conditional parameters or statement, if executed or not go to the next.

+Done!